 The self-timed Chip Erase Cycle time (tCE) is initiated as soon as Chip Select (CS#) goes high.
 The Write in Progress (WIP) bit still can be check out during the Chip Erase cycle is in progress.
 The WIP sets 1 during the tCE timing, and sets 0 when Chip Erase Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
-If the chip is protected by BP2, BP1, BP0 bits, the Chip Erase (CE) instruction will not be executed.
-It will be only executed when BP2, BP1, BP0 all set to "0".
+If the chip is protected by BP1, BP0 bits, the Chip Erase (CE) instruction will not be executed.
+It will be only executed when BP1, BP0 all set to "0".

-(11) Page Program (PP)
+10-12.
+Page Program (PP)

 The Page Program (PP) instruction is for programming the memory to be "0".
-A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Page Program (PP).
-The device programs only the last 256 data bytes sent to the device.
-If the entire 256 data bytes are going to be programmed, A7-A0 (The eight least significant address bits) should be set to 0.
-If the eight least significant address bits (A7-A0) are not all 0, all transmitted data going beyond the end of the current page are programmed from the start address of the same page (from the address A7-A0 are all 0).
-If more than 256 bytes are sent to the device, the data of the last 256-byte is programmed at the request page and previous data will be disregarded.
-If less than 256 bytes are sent to the device, the data is programmed at the requested address of the page without effect on other address of the same page.
+A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Page Program (PP).
+The last address byte (the 8 least significant address bits, A7-A0) should be set to 0 for 256 bytes page program.
+If A7-A0 are not all zero, transmitted data that exceed page length are programmed from the starting address (24-bit address that last 8 bit are all 0) of currently selected page.
+The CS# must keep during the whole Page Program cycle.
+The CS# must go high exactly at the byte boundary (the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.
+If the data bytes sent to the device exceeds 256, the last 256 data byte is programmed at the request page and previous data will be disregarded.
+If the data bytes sent to the device has not exceeded 256, the data will be programmed at the request address of the page.
+There will be no effort on the other data bytes of the same page.